jasonong/jasonong/README.md

 I enjoy building apps and have done quite a fair bit.
 You can see [all my latest works here] (http://velvetpd.info).

 I subscribed to thoughtful conventions and enjoy using opionated frameworks that has solved the hard problems.
 In the course of my work, I'm trying to [log down patterns that I've discovered] (https://github.com/jasonong/Rails-Patterns).
 It is still a work in progress.
 I keep [an engineering log] (http://objectliteral.blogspot.com) too for the purpose of fast brain offloads.
+[CHANGELOG](https://github.com/jasonong/CHANGELOG.md) serves as an Anti-Todo-List to remind myself of my daily personal progress.

 Having done project management before, my motto for dev team code contributions are,